ormeiry/ormeiry/README.md

 #### It all started when I Wrote my first "Hello, World!", after that I was hooked!.

-- I’m currently learning everything I can on Web Development, programming, AWS, and DevOps.
+- I’m currently learning everything I can on Web Development, programming, developing on AWS, and DevOps tools and ideas.
 - 2021 Goals: Contribute to Open Source projects, work with great developers, become a better developer, and learn some DevOps best practices.
-- Fun fact: I am a certified chef, and love cooking!.
+- Fun fact: I am a certified chef, and I love cooking!.

 <br />